 - Other conditions.

-Diabetes: There is some evidence stinging nettle above ground parts can decrease blood sugar levels.
-It might increase the chance of low blood sugar in people being treated for diabetes.
-Monitor your blood sugar carefully if you have diabetes and use stinging nettle.
+Diabetes: There is some evidence that stinging nettle above ground parts can decrease blood sugar levels.
+This might increase the chance of blood sugar levels becoming too low in people being treated for diabetes.
+Monitor your blood sugar carefully.

 Low blood pressure: Stinging nettle above ground parts might lower blood pressure.
 In theory, stinging nettle might increase the risk of blood pressure dropping too low in people prone to low blood pressure.
 If you have low blood pressure, discuss stinging nettle with your healthcare provider before starting it.